Rohit-Nandagawali/alert-me/README.md

  - PHPMailer ( for sending mails ) - [https://github.com/PHPMailer/PHPMailer](https://github.com/PHPMailer/PHPMailer)

-## Change login credensial in /assets/php/send_code.php
+## Change login credentials in /assets/php/send_code.php

 **Inside**
   - Do this setting to your gmail account before using it into your project